ReilySiegel/bear/README.md

 ./bear --daemon --poll-rate 30 --limit 15 --action suspend
 ```

-Other options not covered here can bee seen with `./bear --help`
+Other options not covered here can be seen with `./bear --help`
 ## License

 Copyright © 2020 Reily Siegel